purefield/multi-cloud-demo/tomcat-demo/README.md

 curl 'http://localhost:8080/demo/?who=YourTomcat'
 ```

-If you want to run the application at the root of the server, remove the **webapps/ROOT/** and rename the name of the war file as ROOT.war when you move it into the webapps directory and before starting the Tomcat Server.
+To run the application at the root of the server, remove the $CATALINA_HOME/**webapps/ROOT/** directory and rename the name of the war file as ROOT.war when you move it into the $CATALINA_HOME/webapps directory and before starting the Tomcat Server.
+This will unpack the application into a directory called ROOT and thus will be the new context root of the Tomcat Server.

 For example:
 ```